jupyterlab/jupyter-chat/docs/source/developers/contributing/index.md

 # Contributing

-This is the contributors documentation.
+This project is part of *jupyterlab* organization.

+Before contributing to it, please read the [jupyter contributing guide](https://docs.jupyter.org/en/latest/contributing/content-contributor.html).

 ```{toctree}
 ---